jayrajroshan/Articles/PoA.md

 > Note: You can use [Remix IDE](https://remix.ethereum.org/) to develop and test your smart contracts.

-Let's go ahead and compile our smart contract.
-For this just go to the sc Now that we have our smart contract in the Truffle contracts folder, we will tweak the migration settings for our purposes.
-If we see inside the migrations folder, we will see a javascript file present with the name '1_initial_migration.js'
+Now that we have our smart contract in the Truffle contracts folder, we will tweak the migration settings for our purposes.
+If we see inside the migrations folder, we will see a javascript file present with the name '1_initial_migration.js'.
+This file is used to
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IFByb29mIG9mIFdvcmtcbm
-F1dGhvcjogSmF5cmFqIFJvc2hhblxuIiwiaGlzdG9yeSI6Wy03
+F1dGhvcjogSmF5cmFqIFJvc2hhblxuIiwiaGlzdG9yeSI6Wy05
-MjE3ODExOTUsLTExNjU4NjAzMzgsMzc2Njc4OTUxLC0xNjcxNj
+OTg5MzIxNSwtMTE2NTg2MDMzOCwzNzY2Nzg5NTEsLTE2NzE2ND
-QzMjQsLTQ5MDExMDI2Miw2Nzc1MTkxNjEsMzAyNzU5MjEzLDk0
+MyNCwtNDkwMTEwMjYyLDY3NzUxOTE2MSwzMDI3NTkyMTMsOTQy
-MjQwMTIxNSwtMTY2NjA3NDAxNSwtMjk1NjkzOTc4LDYxNjQ4OD
+NDAxMjE1LC0xNjY2MDc0MDE1LC0yOTU2OTM5NzgsNjE2NDg4Nz
-c1NiwtMTk2NDkxMjU0NiwxMDc4NTg5ODI2LDYzNjQ4MDg1NCwt
+U2LC0xOTY0OTEyNTQ2LDEwNzg1ODk4MjYsNjM2NDgwODU0LC04
-ODE2MjQwNzYxLDE3OTc5OTI4NDUsLTEwNjM0NzIwMzAsLTE3MD
+MTYyNDA3NjEsMTc5Nzk5Mjg0NSwtMTA2MzQ3MjAzMCwtMTcwMT
-ExNTg2MTksMTUxNzMzNTM5OCwtMzU0MDkwNTQyXX0=
+E1ODYxOSwxNTE3MzM1Mzk4LC0zNTQwOTA1NDJdfQ==
 -->